 Information outlining how the RCP is run.

-There is an Annual General Meeting (AGM) of fellows, known as Comitia, which is combined with the annual presidential election.
-It is held on the first Monday after Palm Sunday, as required by an Act of Parliament.
+There is an annual general meeting (AGM) of fellows, known as Comitia, which is held on a date set by Council (usually early September).
+The annual presidential election is held on the first Monday after Palm Sunday, as required by an Act of Parliament.

 Board of Trustees

-This is the RCP’s governing body as a charity, which meets four times a year to:
+The Board of Trustees is the RCP’s governing body.
+It meets four times a year and is responsible for:

-- oversee RCP strategy, define RCP policy, agree the RCP business plan and monitor the progress of RCP affairs
+- defining RCP policy, agreeing the RCP business plan and monitoring the progress of RCP affairs

-- lay members appointed by the BoT (four).
+- lay members appointed by the Board of Trustees

 Council meets six times a year, and develops RCP policy in relation to professional and clinical matters.
 It gives authority to RCP statements and publications and elections to the fellowship and membership as well as of RCP officers.

 Council also considers and acts on current issues affecting professional practice and standards.
-Its membership totals 42 and includes the senior officers, directly-elected fellows, and other representatives of those involved in the RCP's work.
+Its membership totals 49 and includes the senior officers, directly-elected councillors, and other representatives of those involved in the RCP's work.

-- Strategy Board – to which five management boards report, each focussing on a strategic theme
+- Strategy executive — to which five management boards report, each focussing on a strategic theme

 - Medical Specialties Board — this brings together representatives of the specialties.

-The day-to-day operation of the RCP is delegated to the chief executive who is accountable to the BoT.
+The day-to-day operation of the RCP is delegated to the chief executive who is accountable to the Board of Trustees.
 The management and staff are ultimately accountable to the chief executive, and each RCP department is overseen by a designated senior officer (as described above) and a senior manager known as an executive director.